Device driver: Privilege levels

 Depending on the operating system, device drivers may be permitted to run at various different privilege levels.
 The choice of which level of privilege the drivers are in is largely decided by the type of kernel an operating system uses.
 An operating system that uses a monolithic kernel, such as the Linux kernel, will typically run device drivers with the same privilege as all other kernel objects.
-By contrast, a system designed around microkernel, such as Minix, will place drivers as processes independent from the kernel but that use it for essential input-output functionalities and to pass messages between user programs and each other.
+By contrast, a system designed around microkernel, such as Minix, will run drivers as processes independent from the kernel but that use drivers for essential input-output functions.

 On Windows NT, a system with a hybrid kernel, it is common for device drivers to run in either kernel-mode or user-mode.

 The most common mechanism for segregating memory into various privilege levels is via protection rings.
-On many systems, such as those with x86 and ARM processors, switching between rings imposes a performance penalty, a factor that operating system developers and embedded software engineers consider when creating drivers for devices which are preferred to be run with low latency, such as network interface cards.
-The primary benefit of running a driver in user mode is improved stability since a poorly written user-mode device driver cannot crash the system by overwriting kernel memory.
+On many systems, such as those with x86 and ARM processors, switching between rings imposes a performance penalty, a factor that operating system developers and embedded software engineers consider when creating drivers for devices, such as network interface cards, which prefer to run with low latency.
+The primary benefit of running a driver in user mode is improved stability, since a poorly written user-mode device driver cannot crash the system by overwriting kernel memory.